bitburner-official/bitburner-src/markdown/bitburner.ns.md

 </td><td>

-Get the ram cost of a netscript function.
+Get the RAM cost of a netscript function.

+The base RAM cost per script thread can also be retrieved by using `"baseCost"` as argument to this function.

 </td></tr>